 Chemicals and Refrigerant Reclaimers

 Chemical compounds that have significant application in conjunction with the manufacture, operation, or service of air conditioning and refrigeration equipment, and containers and equipment used to transport, store, or process these chemicals.
 Reclaim recovered refrigerants to the purity specifications outlined in the current version of AHRI Standard 700 (Specification for Fluorocarbon Refrigerants).
 The process can be used to reclaim customer-owned refrigerants or to reclaim used refrigerant that will subsequently be sold to third parties.
 Specifically excluded are refrigerants synthesized from virgin materials.

-Compressors and compressor units designed for use in HVACR equipment and building systems and not included in another scope, with the specific exclusion of:
+Compressors and compressor units designed for use in HVACR equipment and building systems and not included in another product type scope, with the specific exclusion of:

 - Compressors and compressor units intended for use in:

 Controls (Air Conditioning and Refrigeration Electronic Controls) (ACR)

 Controllers and auxiliary control devices, which are primarily designed to aid in unattended operation, energy efficiency, electric utility demand reduction, cloud connectivity, fault detection and diagnosis, cybersecurity, or safety in the operation of components of comfort conditioning equipment, commercial, and industrial refrigeration equipment covered by the scopes of AHRI product types.
 Such devices are to be responsive to, but not limited to, one or more of the following conditions: time, temperature, pressure, humidity, fluid flow, air quality (this includes all air contaminants including leaked refrigerants), current, voltage, or power, and demand reduction or pricing signals.

 - General purpose motor starters and circuit breakers